 Fallback (Visa and Mastercard)

 Visa and Mastercard are enacting a ‘no fallback’ policy for CP transactions, which means that merchants will need to request an alternate method of payment if a customer’s Chip & PIN transaction fails, as the card will not ‘fallback’ to the magnetic swipe.
-These changes took effect April 12, 2018 for domestic transactions on both card brands, and will take effect October 12, 2018 for international transactions using Mastercard.
+These changes took effect April 12, 2018 for domestic transactions on both card brands, and October 12, 2018 for international transactions using Mastercard.